 Hanna Rose Shell, a historian and media artist, is as Assistant Professor in the Program on Science, Technology and Society at MIT.
-This was a talk about camouflage framed by the question of “how not to be seen”–in film, on film, as film.
-In the first part, Shell introduced “how not to be seen” in terms of the aspiration for, and actualization of concealment in both filmic and natural ecologies through mixed-media practices that simultaneously incorporate and subvert the photographic media of reconnaissance.
-In the second part, Shell screened and discussed her film-in-progress, called Blind, about the phenomenology of camouflage.
+This is a talk about camouflage framed by the question of “how not to be seen”–in film, on film, as film.
+In the first part, Shell introduces “how not to be seen” in terms of the aspiration for, and actualization of concealment in both filmic and natural ecologies through mixed-media practices that simultaneously incorporate and subvert the photographic media of reconnaissance.
+In the second part, Shell screens and discusses her film-in-progress, called Blind, about the phenomenology of camouflage.
 Blind as in blindness, and blind as in that actively constructed structure intended for the concealment of a hunter from her game.
-Shell’s book Hide and Seek: Camouflage and the Media of Reconnaissance will be published by Zone Books.